 Make sure that all endpoints are running top-quality endpoint protection (EPP) software that will stop employees going to web pages that are known to be hosting malware.
 You may also want to use web content filtering as an added layer of protection.
 As well as blocking malicious websites, a web content filter can prevent employees from visiting websites deemed inappropriate for work use.
 Your EPP should be centrally managed to enforce relevant security policies, such as limiting the ability to turn off endpoint protection or introduce removable media.
 Make sure that all endpoints are running the latest version of the product, and that it is successfully retrieving updates.
 If your EPP vendor has a cloud component, make sure this is turned on, because it enables even faster reaction to new threats.
-ESET calls this cloud component LiveGrid® and in some products ESET Dynamic Threat Defense.
+ESET calls this cloud component ESET LiveGuard Advanced.